 Some ideas for how to use your sourdough discard:

-• Make flatbread by mixing ½ cup starter, ½ tsp baking soda, and salt.
+• Make flatbread by mixing ½ cup starter, ½ tsp baking soda, salt, and a drizzle of honey.
 Let sit for 1 min and then cook like a pancake in a buttered pan.

 Sourdough Theory: